 7. You can ask for directions any time you want to.

-There’s no shame in asking for directions ladies – and when you are alone – you can stop and ask as often as you want!
+There’s no shame in asking for directions ladies – and when you are on a solo road trip – you can stop and ask as often as you want!
 And if you stop at a gas station to ask for directions, you can also buy yourself some more jerky.
 No one is judging.

 6. You don’t have to worry about someone getting motion sick.

-5. You can sing as loudly and badly as you want in the car.
+5. You can sing as loudly and badly as you want in the car by yourself.

-One of my tricks for staying awake is singing.
+There is an incredible freedom to sing at the top of your lungs.
+And it happens to be one of my tricks for staying awake if I get tired while driving solo!
 And I’m a terrible singer.
 No one needs to be subjected to my singing or lack of knowledge of lyrics…except for myself.